Integrated Continuous-time Hidden Markov Models: Representation and Algorithms

 \subsection{Existing inference methods}

+For discrete-time \HMMs, `snapshot' continuous-time \HMMs\ and continuous-time Markov chains, a range of efficient algorithms for inference are available, as already indicated.
+Here, I focus on existing methods specific to switching diffusions and similar models, for comparison with the new methods in \S\ref{InCH} below.

-\citet{Exact} make use of the representation in \S\ref{uniform}, with a Markov chain Monte Carlo (MCMC) algorithm that relies on forward simulation of the model between potential switches, sampling not only the times of the potential switches but also the locations and states at those times.
-This enables exact inference, in the sense that there is no time discretisation or approximation, and so the limiting distribution for the chain is exactly the posterior distribution of trajectories and parameters.
+\citet{Exact} make use of the uniformization representation in \S\ref{uniform}, with a Markov chain Monte Carlo algorithm that relies on forward simulation of the model between potential switches, sampling not only the times of the potential switches but also the locations and states at those times.
+This enables exact inference, in the sense that there is no time discretisation or approximation, and so the limiting distribution for the chain is exactly the joint posterior distribution of trajectories and parameters.
 It is widely applicable because of the flexibility in specifying the transition rates.
-However, because the state space for the MCMC algorithm includes the behaviour not only at the observation times but also at the unknown collection of potential switching times, the algorithm is computationally demanding and mixes relatively slowly.
-More efficient updates that do not rely purely on forward simulation are possible, but for most purposes these variants are likely to be superseded by the algorithms introduced in the next section.
+However, because the state space for the \MCMC\ algorithm includes the behaviour not only at the observation times but also at the unknown collection of potential switching times, the algorithm is computationally demanding and mixes relatively slowly.